sornas/site-v2/website/pages/ncpc_en.md

 NCPC!
 There is not specific schedule, so if you wonder about how competetive programming actually works, this is the time to ask.
 (You can of course ask us on regular meetups as well.)

-Registration is not yet open.
-Come back later!

-If you want to compete but don't have a team and don't want to compete alone (or if you already have a teammate and is looking for a third) you can send an e-mail to <a href="mailto:ordf@lithekod.se">ordf@lithekod.se</a> with "ncpc-registration" somewhere in the title.
-Tell us if you are qualified for ICPC or not and if you want to compete on campus or not.

 Qualification for NWERC can only be offered to teams that are [qualified for ICPC](https://icpc.global/regionals/rules), meaning all team members: